-4.6 DOCTOR OF PHILOSOPHPY IN MANAGEMENT SCIENCES: SPECIALISING IN PUBLIC RELATIONS AND COMMUNICATION (ID: 96817)
+4.5 DOCTOR OF PHILOSOPHY IN MANAGEMENT SCIENCES: SPECIALISING IN PUBLIC RELATIONS AND COMMUNICATION MANAGEMENT (NLRD ID: 96817) (NQF LEVEL 10)

 This is a thesis based qualification.
-In the thesis, students must provide proof of original and creative thinking, development work and problem-solving, and make a real contribution to the solving of a particular problem to which their research applies.
-For further information, please address enquiries to the Management Sciences Postgraduate Office (MLS Campus, A Block, Ist Floor) or the Department of Public Relations Management (MLS Campus, B Block, 4th Floor).
+In the thesis, students must provide proof of original and creative thinking, development work, problem-solving, and make a real contribution to solving a particular problem to which their research applies.
+To apply for this qualification:

+- Follow the application instructions on the DUT website under the Faculty of Management Sciences by clicking on FMS Postgraduate Studies site or - E-mail the Department FMS Postgraduate Administrators or visit the Postgraduate Office at MLS Campus, A Block, Ist Floor) or - E-mail the Department of Public Relations Management's secretary/HOD or visit the Department's offices at MLS Campus, B Block, and 4th Floor).